munkymack/hugo/content/post/cheesburger.md

 +++

 I think cheesburgers are the worst thing I've ever eaten.
-French fries are horrible, too
+French fries are horrible, too.